OWASP/CheatSheetSeries/cheatsheets/Secure_Cloud_Architecture.md

 The decision to enable advanced DDoS protections for a specific application should be based off risk and business criticality of application, taking into account mitigating factors and cost (these services can be very inexpensive compared to large company budgets).

-## Unmanaged tooling maintenance
+## Self-managed tooling maintenance

 Cloud providers generally offer tooling on a spectrum of management.
-Fully managed services leave very little for the end developer to handle besides coding functionality, while unmanaged systems require much more overhead to maintain.
+Fully managed services leave very little for the end developer to handle besides coding functionality, while self-managed systems require much more overhead to maintain.

-### Update Strategy for Unmanaged Services
+### Update Strategy for Self-managed Services

-Unmanaged tooling will require additional overhead by developers and support engineers.
+Self-managed tooling will require additional overhead by developers and support engineers.
 Depending on the tool, basic version updates, upgrades to images like [AMIs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) or [Compute Images](https://cloud.google.com/compute/docs/images), or other operating system level maintence will be required.
 Use automation to regularly update minor versions or [images](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-tutorial-update-patch-golden-ami.html), and schedule time in development cycles for refreshing stale resources.

 ### Avoid Gaps in Managed Service Security